Snapchat/djinni/README.md

  - Local flags with `@flag` directive
  - DataView for copy free data passing
  - DateRef for copy free data passing with ownership
+ - Allows for not null interfaces references in records
  - Generating string names for C++ enums
  - Bug fixes